-The Showroom was suitable for the wealthy and well known of East Riding who were given personal attention, always.
+The Showroom was suitable for the well known and wealthy of East Riding who were given personal attention, always.

-The Workroom provided an expert sewing and tailoring service to fit, tailor and alter clothing according to each woman’s measurements and taste.
+The Workroom provided an expert sewing and tailoring service to change clothing according to each woman’s measurements and taste.

 Models and Fashion Labels